Ala Story: Emigration to the United States

 In 1940, after the onset of World War II, Story moved to New York and established the American British Art Center, which was dedicated to supporting British artists.
 In 1944, the Center became one of two exclusive representatives for American folk artist Grandma Moses.
 The center was reopened in 1949 in a bookshop.
 Story spent some summers in the late 1940s and the 1950s in Great Barrington, Massachusetts, where she organized some local shows, including one of Grandma Moses, and was close friends with Erica Anderson, director of the Albert Schweitzer Friendship House.
 During the 1940s Story became known for "her quest for talent and her energy and enthusiasm in circulating exhibits of outstanding art works" in American museums.
 She also used the platform provided by the American British Art Center to highlight social issues, organizing "the first art auction for the benefit of the NAACP" and "several group exhibitions of paintings by members of Local 22 Dressmaker's Union."

 In 1952 Story was appointed the second director of the Santa Barbara Museum of Art.
 Story substantially expanded the museum's collections of European and Asian art and created the Pacific Coast Biennial, to which she invited rising stars in West Coast art such as Richard Diebenkorn.
 The museum presented over 50 exhibitions a year during her tenure.
+In September 1956, the Santa Barbara News-Press reported that Story was one of 56 Santa Barbara locals to become naturalized American citizens.

 Story left the museum in 1957, due to "an accumulation of fatigue."
 Upon her retirement, the museum established the Ala Story Fund in her honor.
 She began serving as consultant to the University of California, Santa Barbara art galleries in 1963 and donated more than 50 prints from the 16th through 18th centuries to their study collection.
 She was awarded an honorary Master of Fine Arts from the university in 1968.
 Story organized exhibitions for both the SBMA and UC Santa Barbara after her retirement, including a Hans Burkhardt retrospective and a comprehensive exhibition of the work of William Merritt Chase.